analogdevicesinc/MAX78xxx-RefDes/maxrefdes178_doc/README.md

-NOTE: *If the firmware update fails or OpenOCD crashes repeatedly and you were unable to program the video or audio firmware, please erase the video or audio firmware using the MAX32625PICO Debugger as described in the “**Erasing Video/Audio FW using MAX32625PICO Debugger**” section*.
+NOTE: *If the firmware update fails or OpenOCD crashes repeatedly and you were unable to program the video or audio firmware, please erase the video or audio firmware using the MAX32625PICO Debugger as described in the [Recovering/Erasing Video or Audio Firmware Using MAX32625PICO](#Recovering/Erasing Video or Audio Firmware Using MAX32625PICO) section*.

 ### Load MAX78000 Audio Firmware